 When we are talking about a team, we are talking about people.
 Not processes, control or strategy.
 We are talking about people.
-A team leader needs to understand people and specially the way people interact.
+A team leader needs to understand people and especially the way people interact.
 A team leader needs to understand what his team needs, how the team interacts and what moves the team forward.
-In a way he needs to be able steer the team in the right direction.
+In a way, he needs to be able to steer the team in the right direction.

 How do you do this?